Practice and preparation are critical to your success in an interview setting.

 - If possible, researching your interviewer (through LinkedIn) and the role the interviewer plays in the company

-- It is appropriate to request the names and titles of your interviewers during the interview scheduling process, especially if your interview is scheduling by a centralized Human Resources department or administrative support personnel.
+- It is appropriate to request the names and titles of your interviewers during the interview scheduling process, especially if your interview is scheduled by a centralized Human Resources department or administrative support personnel.

 Many employers will ask you specific questions about their company or generally ask you to share what you know about the organization.
 To really impress, review some of the current industry resources available and be familiar enough with the material to be able to discuss the latest industry issues or trends with your interviewer.